Cut the Mustard artists to showcase their work at the Free Range exhibition on London’s Brick Lane

 "Curation is where my passion lies; venturing beyond university parameters makes for a challenging project, whilst enabling me to enhance my practice and facilitate an exciting fruitful show.”

-The Cut the Mustard BA Fine Art Degree Show ran from 7 to 22 June at the School of Fine Art, History of Art and Cultural Studies, University of Leeds.
-Find out more about the show here.
+The Cut the Mustard BA Fine Art Degree Show ran from 7 to 22 June 2019 at the School of Fine Art, History of Art and Cultural Studies, University of Leeds.

 Image: Sound installation, Lucy Rose Cunningham, Cut the Mustard BA Fine Art Degree Show (Leeds, 2019).
 Photo by Jules Lister.